lowfill/monedaTEJA/README.txt

 NOTES

-The #PunkMoney wiki is located at http://wiki.punkmoney.org and contains the development roadmap and details on the project.
+The @monedaTEJA wiki is located at http://wiki.monedateja.org and contains the development roadmap and details on the project.

-For testing purposes, please use your own hasthag rather than #punkmoney or #pmny -- this is to keep test data out of the main tracker at www.punkmoney.org - thanks.
+For testing purposes, please use your own hasthag rather than @monedaTEJA or #pmny -- this is to keep test data out of the main tracker at www.monedateja.net - thanks.

 SUPPORT

-Contact egothill[@]gmail[.]com or @webisteme for help, feedback or bug reports.
+Contact dramirezaragon[@]gmail[.]com or @lowfill for help, feedback or bug reports.